Black Wednesday (NHS)

-In the United Kingdom, Black Wednesday is the first Wednesday of August when newly qualified doctors enter their first postgraduate positions within the National Health Service (NHS) hospitals.
-It is also the day that most junior doctors rotate to different wards to begin new roles.
+In the United Kingdom, Black Wednesday is the first Wednesday of August when newly qualified doctors enter their first postgraduate positions in National Health Service (NHS) hospitals.
+It is also the day that most resident doctors rotate to different wards to begin new roles.
 It is thought that this sudden influx of inexperience and unfamiliarity increases the risk of medical errors.
 A study using retrospective hospital admissions data from 2000 and 2008 found that mortality rates of patients admitted on the first Wednesday of August were 6 - 8 % higher than patients admitted on the final Wednesday of July.
 A similar phenomenon is perceived in the United States, known as the July effect, although several studies have conflicting outcomes as to whether a knock to patient care is observed.
 Despite a lack of conclusive data, several guidelines have been introduced in the United Kingdom to ensure optimal patient care throughout the changeover season.